 Friends, colleagues, and loyal GRELJ subscribers, a belated Happy New Year!
 It’s been over a year since I’ve blogged in this space and much has been happening in my world.
 I want to share with you what I’ve been working on and where I see this site fitting into the online green building conversation in 2014.

-As you may know, for much of the last year I have been blogging at GRELJ’s predecessor site, gbNYC, focusing primarily on news and analysis related to New York City’s construction and commercial real estate industries.
+As you may know, for much of the last year I have been blogging at GRELJ’s predecessor site, gbNYC, focusing primarily on news and analysis related to New York City’s construction and commercial real estate industries, and all the home warranty services they offer.
 It was a busy 2013.
 The transformation of many traditional Manhattan submarkets into hotbeds of leasing activity for technology companies has been dramatic, and it was exciting to track many of the big deals last year, from Yahoo’s and Microsoft’s moves to Times Square to BuzzFeed reupping in Midtown South.
 Large developments like Hudson Yards and the new Cornell NYC Tech campus on Roosevelt Island moved forward, and downtown Brooklyn continued its transformation into a technology hub.

 But from where I sit every day, there has been much taking place within the design and construction industries beyond green, and certainly beyond New York City.
 The changing relationships between designers, contractors, and owners and America’s continued crumbling infrastructure are just as critical to the future of our industry as building performance and green building issues.
 So for the latter part of 2013 I felt a strong pull to come back to GRELJ and focus on more technical legal issues, like new project delivery mechanisms and regulatory regimes.
 I am excited to be back, and look forward to delivering new content on, at the very least, a weekly basis during 2014.